tuhdo/documentations/Docs/english/elinkvm_guide.md

 ### a.
 Overview

 A KVM switch (an abbreviation stands for **K**eyboard, **V**ideo and **M**ouse") is a hardware device that enables a user to control multiple computers from one or more sets of keyboards, video monitors, and mice.
-For examle, in the following diagram, the computer on the right is currently being controlled by the peripherals.
+For example, in the following diagram, the computer on the right is currently being controlled by the peripherals.

 ![kvm_diagram](../../Resource/Kvm-switch-diagram.svg)

 [TODO] Replace Wikipedia diagram about with our original diagram

 Unlike software solutions for remote controlling, a hardware solution like a KVM switch can be used as a replacement for a computer monitor.
 This diagram demonstrates the scope difference between a software and a hardware solution:

 ![](../../Resource/RemoteAccessTechnology.png)

 Normal KVM switches attach controlling and controlled devices directly to itself.
-In constrast, KVM over-IP switches, provides over-the-internet functionality.
+In contrast, KVM over-IP switches, provides over-the-internet functionality.
 This means, instead of physically connected to a KVM switch through very long cables and are usually limited in a room, a floor or a building, the controlling devices can be anywhere in the world that can connect to a KVM over-IP switch and control the connected computers with a normal Internet connection.

 eLinkKVM is one of such KVM-over-IP devices.
 However, unlike other KVM-over-IP solutions that are solely hardware solutions, eLinkKVM takes on a unique hybrid approach that combines both hardware and software.
 While being a hardware solution similar to other KVM-over-IP switches, but unlike other KVM-over-IP switches, eLinkKVM takes a step further with its patented technology called `Booster`. `Booster` is a software solution that works together with eLinkKVM hardware to uplift processing performance by utilizing computing resources of the controlled computers. `Booster` is not limited to an operating system environment, but also in BIOS and UEFI environments.

 ![](../../Resource/BoosterModeDiagramFlow.svg)

 Operators can monitor and access their computers from remote locations using a remote control software.
-An eLinkKVM device connects to a local area network or directly to a personal computer (PC) using a standard ethernet cable, then uses a USB cable and a video display cables to connect to a server and complete control it with Keyboard, Video and Mouse functionliaty from the eLinkKVM device.
+An eLinkKVM device connects to a local area network or directly to a personal computer (PC) using a standard ethernet cable, then uses a USB cable and a video display cables to connect to a server and complete control it with Keyboard, Video and Mouse functionality from the eLinkKVM device.

 Because the eLinkKVM uses the Internet as its data communication medium, the server it is connected to can be accessed from any authorized computer across the Internet, regardless of physical location.

 A user at a remote location connect to the eLinkKVM via its IP address.
-Once a connection has been established and authorization granted, the remote computer can exchange keyboard, video and mouse signals with the remote server (of which the eLinkKVM is attached to**, just as if they were physically present and working on the equipment directly.
+Once a connection has been established and authorization granted, the remote computer can exchange keyboard, video and mouse signals with the remote server (of which the eLinkKVM is attached to), just as if they were physically present and working on the equipment directly.

 ### b.
 Features ###

-The eLinkKVM is designed to help the IT person remotely operate the Server in most repsonvive and efficient way.
-We invent a new technology and make some enhance versus the old tradional KVM over IP and below are the main feature:
+The eLinkKVM is designed to help the IT person remotely operate the Server in most responsive and efficient way.
+We invent a new technology and make some enhance versus the old traditional KVM over IP and below are the main feature:

 - **Full Bios-level control over an IP Network**